 When the database has been created, it is just an ordinary relational database.
 If the database is going to be used as an XML collection then it has to be enabled for XML.
-That is done by using the following:
+That is done as follows:

-- Start the Command Window (Start > Programs > DatabaseManagementSystems > IBM-Database-Systems > IBM DB2 > Command Window) - Execute this command in the Command Window: Dxxadm enable\db riding
+- Start a DB2 Command Window (Start > Programs > Databases > IBM-DB2 > Command Line Tools > Command Window) - Execute this command in the Command Window: dxxadm enable_db riding